shashvatsawar/myCPPProject/README.md

 # myCPPProject
-This project is for visualising various Data Structure in stdout.
+This project is for visualising various Data Structures in stdout.